DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

 **Issue:**

-If an user was selecting autologin, then the user was not able to run privileged commands within the userspace.
+If an user was selecting autologin, then the user was not able to run privileged commands within the user-space.
 If the user was not selecting autologin, then the user was not able to login at all.

 Here's what I did :--